derf/travelynx/README.md

 First, you need to set up a PostgreSQL database so that travelynx can store user accounts and journeys.
 It must be at least version 9.4 and must use a UTF-8 locale.
-The following steps describe setup on a Debian 9 system, though setup on other distribution should be similar.
+The following steps describe setup on a Debian 9 system;
+setup on other distributions should be similar.

 * Write down a strong random password
 * Create a postgres user for travelynx: `sudo -u postgres createuser -P travelynx` (enter password when prompted)
 * Create the database: `sudo -u postgres createdb -O travelynx travelynx`
-* Copy `examples/travelynx.conf` to the application root directory (the one in which `index.pl` resides) and configure it
+* Copy `examples/travelynx.conf` to the application root directory (the one in which `index.pl` resides) and edit it.
+Make sure to configure db, cache, mail, and secrets.
-* Initialize the database: `carton exec perl index.pl database migrate`
+* Initialize the database: `carton exec perl index.pl database migrate` or `PERL5LIB=local/lib/perl5 perl index.pl database migrate`

 Your server also needs to be able to send mail.
 Set up your MTA of choice and make sure that the sendmail binary can be used for outgoing mails.
 Mail